 Czechlnvest was established in the year 1992.
 Czechlnvest is an agency of the Ministry of Industry and Trade that advises and supports existing and new entrepreneurs and foreign investors in the Czech Republic.
 Czechlnvest is exclusively authorized to file applications for investment incentives at the competent governing bodies and prepares draft offers to grant investment incentives.
 Its task is also to provide potential investors current data and information on business climate, investment environment and investment opportunities in the Czech Republic.
+In 2016, the Agency for Entrepreneurship and Innovation split away from Czechlnvest and is now responsible for the drawdown of money from the European Union funds from 1 January 2016.

-www.czechinvest.org +420 296 342 500 info@czechinvest.org
+www.czechinvest.org +420 296 342 579 fdi@czechinvest.org